| 1.

 (1996) has included this as part of his

 current PhD study.
+BACK 7.
+Plants in

-In urban areas, uniform, factory
+domestic use In urban areas, uniform, factory

 produced utensils and tools predominate.